e-arun/advent-of-code/2016/README.md

 ## Running

 Each script in `src/` folder corresponds to a single AoC problem.
-Part 1 and part 2 of each problem are also implemented in separate files.
+Part 1 and part 2 of each problem are implemented in separate files.
 All scripts take input from stdin and print the answer to stdout.

 ```sh
 bun src/day_01_p1.ts < input.txt
 ```

-You can get challenge inputs from [AoC 2016](https://adventofcode.com/2016).
+You can get the inputs from [AoC 2016](https://adventofcode.com/2016).